DimensionalArkBishops/DAB/notes.md

 Arithmancer - Sneak Thief
 Team coder, website owner, main class: Theif

-Tymestrike/Myth - Front line tank, DPH
+Tymestrike/Myth - Front line tank, Damage per Hit

  My handle is tymestrike, I joined Dimensional Ark Bishops in spring of ’14.
 I tend to focus on Tank style characters for games where that is viable.
 I prefer to be in the thick of battle but not be the one doing the most damage, I operate on the concept “If I am the biggest threat on the battlefield, or appear to be, my allies can lay waste to everything around me.”
 I played WoW from just before Burning Crusade launch till just after Cataclysm as a Raid tank Paladin, that style of play has never left me.